zevsky404/fm-playground/README.md

   <hr>
 </div>

 A web-based platform for formal methods tools, providing an easy-to-use interface for model checking, formal verification, and synthesis.
-Currently, Limboole, Z3, nuXmv, Alloy, and Spectra are integrated into the platform.
+Currently, Limboole, Z3, nuXmv, Alloy, dafny, and Spectra are integrated into the platform.
 Due to the modular architecture, more tools can be added easily.

 ## Overview and Examples